What is Hydroquinone?

 - It is used in various cosmetic products

 Frequently Asked Questions

-How is aluminum sulfate made?
+How is aluminium sulfate made?

 Is oxidized hydroquinone still effective?

 No, the hydroquinone won’t harm you if it turns brown but if it has oxidized or weakened it won’t be successful either.
-I would consider tossing it out after a year or earlier, if the tube turns dark.
+I would consider tossing it out after a year or earlier if the tube turns dark.

 What is an alternative to hydroquinone?

 Mequinol (4-Hydroxyanisole) is the principal alternative to hydroquinone for a prescription.
 This is also known as methoxy phenol, monomethyl ether with hydroquinone, and p-hydroxyanisole.
 It was found to be just as effective as hydroquinone.

 Prescribe concentrations of hydroquinone not more than 4 per cent.
 Allow patients to take adequate sun protection using hydroquinone.
 Continue to administer hydroquinone for four to five months at the latest.
 Enable the skin to relax, and recover after hydroquinone therapy for two to three months.

 Can you use hydroquinone long-term?